Michael Koman: Post-Late Night

 Toward the end of his direct involvement with Eagleheart, which concluded with his co-writing of its third and final season, Koman turned his attention to work on Nathan for You.
 Fielder had been solicited by Comedy Central to develop a pilot and had invited Koman to resume their working relationship.
 The concept for the show eventually coalesced around the pitching of business strategies to small companies; citing Fielder's education in business management, the show would invest heavily in unique and elaborate schemes to improve the popularity or profitability of its star's clients and would document all the consequences of such intervention.
 Although the show's ideas and the approaches Fielder (or his persona) took in each episode were planned by a team of writers led by Fielder and Koman (and later Carrie Kemper, Koman's sister-in-law), scripted jokes were mostly eschewed (outside of Fielder's intermittent voiceover narration).
 Fielder called an end to the show after its fourth season, which was broadcast in 2017.

 During the run of Nathan for You, Koman helped create and write for The Jack and Triumph Show, starring Jack McBrayer and Triumph the Insult Comic Dog, a puppet voiced and operated by Robert Smigel.
 The multi-camera sitcom was inspired by a remote segment filmed at Chicago's The Wieners Circle for the TBS instantiation of O'Brien's late night talk show (called simply Conan).
 The show comprised seven episodes that all aired in 2015.
 Koman was also involved in Triumph's Election Watch 2016, produced by Funny or Die.

 Following the end of Nathan for You, Koman returned to New York, where he began writing for Saturday Night Live during the summer of 2017.
 In so doing, he earned his ninth Emmy Award nomination for his contributions to variety show writing ensembles.
 He previously won the award once, as a member of the Late Night writing team in 2007.
 He has also won six Writers Guild of America awards throughout his career.

-In 2025, Koman co-wrote and co-created 3 episodes of The Paper with Greg Daniels.
+In 2025, Koman co-created and co-wrote 3 episodes of The Paper with Greg Daniels.